 - Web Apps and Third-party API Integrations: Web apps can help SMB customers with big data, automation, and workflows.
 Using third party APIs give users quick access to services such a stock photo assets and more.

 - WordPress Dashboards and Tool Kits: WordPress currently powers 35% of the internet, with 455,000,000 websites running on WordPress.
 Adding tools to manage WordPress installations and tools has been a growing market for the past decade.
+WP Toolkit for cPanel is an excellent example of a value added service.

 - Video Training: Customers have become accustomed to video training from YouTube and paid websites.
 In 2020 due to the work from home scenario, we have seen every training, meeting, and conference talk in video format.
 Partnering with a video training provider can add value to your customers and help manage the number of support tickets your team receives.